jch/personal-finance/README.md

 can improve.
 If you have a suggestion, feel free to [file an issue](https://github.com/jch/personal-finance/issues).

+# I'd like to make financial advice accessible to everyone

+**Looking for people to talk to and learn more about the problem space.
+I don't have anything to pitch, but would love to chat.
+Please email me at jollyjerry@gmail.com or file an issue**

 ## Debt

 * Pay off loans, except ones with very low interest. e.g. 0.9% car loan.
 Builds credit, less than inflation.